 IMPORTANT: Do not measure while still using hormonal contraception, as the hormones affect your temperature and cycles.
 The hormones, in general, work to inhibit ovulation and also affect your body temperature, making it impossible to combine with Natural Cycles.

 Complete all active pills and start with Natural Cycles the day after stopping.

 You can start with Natural Cycles the day after removing the ring.

-You can start with Natural Cycles the day after having your IUS removed.
+You can start with Natural Cycles the day after having your IUD removed.

 After the contraceptive injection

-The depo shot is normally active between 8-13 weeks depending on which injection you had.
+The depo shot usually is active between 8-13 weeks, depending on which injection you have had.
 Once the 13 weeks have passed, you can start using Natural Cycles when the effect of the injection has worn off.

 After the implant